 ❏ Check your credit report for any credit fraud; if looking to improve your credit score for an upcoming loan, plan to exercise best practices.

-If you’re ready to take your investments to the next level, check out our Guided Wealth Portfolio —DECU’s new online investment platform that combines the benefits of a personal financial advisor with sophisticated technology.
-For additional help with your investments, DECU Investment & Retirement Services offers a complete investment and retirement roadmap to help you achieve your financial goals.
+If you’re ready to take your investments to the next level, contact us to learn how we could offer a complete investment and retirement roadmap to help you achieve your financial goals.

 Planning For Your Retirement